FabioDeveloper92/developer_fabio_twitter_threads/README.md

 # Software Engineering

+Challenges are very important in the life of a programmer, and thinking I can take a low quality project to the next level excites me.

 | Category | Title | Link |
 | ------------- | ------------- | -------- |
 | SO | Dependency Injection |	https://twitter.com/developer_fabio/status/1463564534103351299 |
 | SO  | Dependency Injection Lifetime |	https://twitter.com/developer_fabio/status/1499062052446519303 |

 # Programming Principles

+Some of the design principles that have helped me to better understand the coding world (sometimes, also the real world).

 | Category | Title | Link |
 | ------------- | ------------- | -------- |